Live GNS3 topologies plus a live Containerlab + SONiC node for cloud-datacenter workflows.

 What this lab proves about me

-This is my end-to-end automation lab: I designed the topology, built the GNS3 fabric, modeled
+This is my end-to-end automation lab: I designed the topology, built the GNS3 fabric, and deployed

 production-ready automation and documentation.